jcarlosVN/jcarlosVN/README.md

 # 👋 Hi, I'm Jean Carlos Veramendi (jcarlosVN)

-👨‍💻 I am a passionate developer with expertise in various technologies and a keen interest in continuous learning and improvement.
+👨‍💻 I am a senior analyst in Data Engineering and Data Management.
+I have led the implementation of data models, LLM-based software and analytics solutions.
+I am a passionate developer with expertise in various technologies and a keen interest in continuous learning and improvement.
 Welcome to my GitHub profile!

 ## 🔧 Technologies & Tools
-- **Languages:** Python
+- **Languages:** Python, JavaSript
 - **Frameworks:** Flask, FastAPI, OpenAI API
 - **Tools & Platforms:** Git, AWS, Azure, GitHub Actions
 - **Databases:** SQL, MongoDB